mydogmandy/009_Surfs_Up/README.md

 **Notable temperature differences between the months of June & December across all years of data:**
-1. The temperatures in June have a much lower standard deviation with just 2 outlier recordings, meaning the temperature will be much more consistent in the summer
+1. The temperatures in June have a much lower standard deviation with just 5 outlier recordings, meaning the temperature will be much more consistent in the summer
-2. The temperatures in December have a mean that is 5 degrees cooler plus a higher standard deviation plus many outliers, meaning the temperature will be harder to predict in the winter
+2. The temperatures in December have a mean that is 5 degrees cooler plus a higher standard deviation plus twice as many outliers on the cooler side, meaning the temperature will be harder to predict in the winter
-3. There are temperatures in December that may be too cool for surfing
+3. There are minimum temperatures in December that may be too cool for surfing

 Link to code file:  [Surf's Up Challenge](https://github.com/mydogmandy/009_Surfs_Up/blob/master/Surfs_Up_Challenge.ipynb)